Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion

 The $\dot{H}^{-1}$ reconstruction is essentially unchanged from the clean data, though the average uncertainty has decreased slightly.

 These sensitivities can be quantified using the Wasserstein distance between the Laplace approximations, which has an analytic form.
 We do not consider the Hellinger distance here, as considered in theory -- the resulting Laplace approximations are close to being singular, and so the distances between the approximations are close to the maximum value of 1, whereas the Wasserstein distance is finite even for singular measures.
-In \cref{tab:distances} we show $d_{\mathrm{Wass}}(\cL_\Phi^y,\cL_\Phi^{y'})$ for each of the potentials $\Phi$ considered.
+In \cref{tab:distances} we show $d_{\mathrm{Wass}}(\cL_\Phi^y,\cL_\Phi^{y'})$ for each of the potentials $\Phi$ considered, for the fixed noisy realization of the data $y'$ used in \cref{fig:post_noisy}.
 This illustrates the balance needed between stability and accuracy: $\Phi_{\dot{H}^{-1}}$ leads to a more stable but less accurate posterior than $\Phi_{W_2}$, and conversely $\Phi_{L^2}$ leads to a similarly accurate but much less stable posterior than $\Phi_{W_2}$.